A Brief History of the Chinese Language

 Characteristics: A tonal language comprised of four main tones and a fifth neutral one.
 Each syllable of each word features one tone.

 Writing: A single writing system available to the masses across China.
 No variations of the writing system exist – every province uses the same system.
+A key to learn how to write in Chinese, are components known as Radicals: these are the blocks that make up most of the Chinese language, and will help you understand the meaning of each Chinese character.

 There was very little language unity in China before the 20th century.
 Although the government often tried to implement the use of Mandarin in its many provinces, locals still continued to primarily use dialects of Mandarin to communicate.
 It wasn’t until the creation of the People’s Republic of China in the late 1940s that a mass program was shaped to ensure that people around the country spoke the same language.
 Under the PRC’s new elementary school education system, students learned Modern Standard Chinese (Mandarin).
 In the 1950s and 1960s, the government also began to simplify the writing system in order to promote literacy.
 From this movement Simplified Chinese was born and continues to be the official writing system used throughout the Mainland.